UK Christmas spending habits – survey results

 If the findings of this survey tell us anything, it's that Christmas is getting more and more expensive for us - and the need to plan financially is more important than ever.

-Protecting your income is key to planning ahead and ensuring you peace of mind.
-Learn more with our income protection insurance buying guide.
+Protecting your income is key to planning ahead and ensuring your peace of mind.
+Learn more with our income protection insurance buying guide as well as our post about the UKs best cashback sites to use when shopping online, to help make your money go even further.